cds-astro/fitsrs/README.md

 * [X] Single HDU parsing, header and data units
 * [X] Support FITS files that may not fit in memory (iterator, possibility to seek directly to a specific pixel index/row)
 * [X] Async reading (requires to read the whole data.
 Seeking is not possible)
-* [X] Parsing of comments, history, continued, cards.
+* [X] Keeping COMMENTS, HISTORY and cards in the same order.
+* [X] CONTINUE Long String Keyword convention
 * [X] Keep all the cards in the original order
 * [X] Basic support of Bintable
 * [X] Tiled image convention for storing compressed images in FITS binary tables
     - [X] Compression supported, GZIP, GZIP2 and RICE on u8, i16, i32 and f32.
-    - [ ] H_compress and PLI0 are not supported
+    - [ ] H_compress and PLI0 compressions
     - [X] Dithering techniques for floating point images.
 Not well tested (test samples are welcome)
     - [ ] `NULL_PIXEL_MASK` column and `ZMASKCMP` keyword is not supported
 * [ ] FITS writer/serializer
+* [ ] ESO HIERARCH keyword convention
 * [ ] ASCII table extension parsing
 * [ ] Tile-compressed in binary table files (https://fits.gsfc.nasa.gov/registry/tilecompression.html).
 Only RICE and GZIP supported
 * [X] Support of multiple HDU.
 Image and binary tables extension support.
 Provide an idiomatic Rust iterator over the list of HDU.
 * [X] WCS parsing, see [wcs-rs](https://github.com/cds-astro/wcs-rs)
+    - [X] Simple Imaging Polynomial (SIP) supported but not well tested
+    - [ ] TNX, TPV, ZPX (non-standard conventions)

 > [!WARNING]
 > Features not done are not planned to be done.
-A work for supporting them can be done only if people have use cases for those i.e. it is only at user's requests.
-The FITS standard and its conventions are massive and it is a huge work to support all the cases and sub cases.
+If you want fitsrs to support a specific convention, please open an issue or send us a mail to inform us of your use case(s) and we can manage to support them.
+The FITS standard and its conventions are massive and it is a huge work to support all of it.

 License